Duo Restore for Android

 Recovering Accounts Manually

-If the Duo Restore feature is not enabled by your Duo administrator, or your backup includes third-party accounts but you did not set a recovery password for those accounts, you will see a screen like this upon attempting account recovery (tapping Reconnect) within Duo Mobile:
+If the Duo Restore feature is not enabled by your Duo administrator, or your backup includes third-party accounts but you did not set a recovery password for those accounts, after tapping Reconnect within Duo Mobile you'll see the options to Scan a QR code or Enter activation code.

-Scan the barcode from your third-party account 2FA setup screen, or, to recover a Duo-protected account, access the My Settings and Devices page from the Duo prompt to reactivate the account.
+Tap Scan QR code and scan the QR code from your third-party account 2FA setup screen, or, to recover a Duo-protected account, access the My Settings and Devices page from the Duo prompt to reactivate the account.
 If your organization hasn't enabled self-service device management, contact your IT Help Desk or Duo service administrator for assistance reactivating the account.

 Frequently Asked Questions